Bullying in the Workplace – What You Can Do Yourself

 How to look at bullying differently

 Change your own perspective, and that will change what’s around you.
 Isn’t that what they say?
 It sounds easy, but what does it mean?
-As a mediator and a conflict coach, I work with clients, particularly in the workplace, to enable the client to think differently - look at the bully’s position (as of course they often don’t) and take steps to empower themselves to improve their situation.
+As a mediator and conflict coach, I work with clients, particularly in the workplace, to help them think differently — to consider the bully’s position (as, of course, they often don’t) and to take steps to empower themselves to improve their situation.

 I ask clients if they believe the bully thinks they are the one causing the problem.
-It is often said, “if I’d known it would affect you so much I wouldn’t have done it”.
-That would be a great admission if accompanied by compassion for the victim and resolve for more awareness in the future.
+It is often said, “If I’d known it would affect you so much, I wouldn’t have done it”.
+That would be a great admission if accompanied by compassion for the victim and a resolve for more awareness in the future.

-However, before the bully will come to this realisation, they will first have to be challenged - and that may not always suit the victim, and is normally the last resort.
+However, before the bully comes to this realisation, they will first have to be challenged - and that may not always suit the victim, and is normally the last resort.

 Asking if others within the workplace are getting the same treatment and if so, is this a regular occurrence noticeable over a significant period of time